Operation EF (1941): Casualties

-In 2005, Ron Mackay wrote that twelve Albacores and four Fulmars had been lost with nine men killed, 27 taken prisoner and two men rescued by Soviet forces after two days at sea in a dinghy.
+In 2005, Ron Mackay wrote that nine aircrew of the Fleet Air Arm were killed, 27 taken prisoner and two men were rescued by Soviet forces after two days at sea in a dinghy.
+In 2022, David Hobbs wrote that the dinghy escape story was untrue.
 In 2012, Ben Jones wrote that 16 aircraft were lost in the raids and in 2014, Martyn Chorlton wrote that Victorious lost 13 Albacores and their crews in the raid.

-Subsequent operations
+Operation EG

 The Albacore squadrons were transferred from Victorious during August and replaced by 817 and 832 NAS.
 Victorious became part of Force M, operating towards Bear Island and the approaches to the White Sea, during Operation Dervish.
-On 3 September, an attack on ships sailing from Tromsø to Kirkenes began but when cloud cover dissipated, the formation leaders aborted the attack according to their instructions, because of the risk of interception by the Luftwaffe fighters based at Banak.
-Force M remained off the Norwegian coast and on 12 September an attack was made on ships and shore installations at Bodø, one ship being sunk and an aluminium factory at Glomfjord being damaged.
+On 3 September, an attack on ships sailing from Tromsø to Kirkenes and oil tanks at Hammerfest about 140 nmi north-east of Tromsø began but when cloud cover dissipated, the formation leaders turned back according to their instructions, because of the risk of interception by the Luftwaffe fighters based at Banak.
+The attempt gave away the presence of a British force but despite the loss of surprise, Force M refuelled at Spitzbergen on 7 September.

+The Force remained off the Norwegian coast and on 12 September an attack was made on Vestfjorden and Glomfjord about 30 nmi further south.
+Two Albacore formations, one with bombs and the other with torpedoes, managed to sink a merchant ship in Vestfjorden, a small vessel was sunk at Bodø, an aluminium factory at Glomfjord was damaged and a D/F station was destroyed.
+The lack of fighter opposition led to a second raid being planned but this was cancelled when the force was spotted by a He 111.